wyhitcs/team-letsencrypt/D1/issue_analysis.md

 This issue is about user experience.
 A user of *Letsencrypt* got an email notifying that the certificate will expire in a few days.
 However, the problem is that this is about a certificate he regularly replaces by auto-renewing it.
 It is not solved since there exists situations where a reminder is still worthwhile, even though a replacement certificate has been issued.
 One obvious heuristic suggested by the developers is to check each of the names on the old certificate.
 If any publicly-accessible web sites are still using the old certificate, a reminder is definitely in order, whether or not a replacement cert has been issued.
 This doesn't solve the whole problem, but can be used in conjunction with other heuristics to reduce the number of false negatives without increasing the number of false positives.

 **Stakeholder:** Developers, users

+###10.
+Title: How to implement Letsencrypt acme challenge on AWS API Gateway? [(\#2439)](https://github.com/letsencrypt/letsencrypt/issues/2439)
+**Description:**
+The issue is about a user trying to setup an API Gateway that automatically renews his certificate.
+He managed to generate a certificate using *letsencrypt* by spinning up an instance.
+When he tried to setup an endpoint *example.com/.well-known/acme-challenge* he couldn't find any *ode.js* code that will return the appropriate response.
+The problem was solved by a developer by giving a link about the ACME specification draft, sample code and libraries related.

+**Stakeholder:** Developers, users